ritikk7/CourseGPT/README.md

 training data, ensuring that the course information provided within CourseGPT remains up-to-date.

 Bonus: Refactoring and ensuring production-level code quality and security.

-## Contributions

-### Carolyn

-I worked heavily on the data analysis flow.
-For preparation, this included everything from the backend/frontend of feedback collection and the creation of question-answer pairs on our backend.
-In terms of the data analysis, I completed all of the backend, which involved tokenizing and grouping similar questions and analyzing frequency and sentiment.

-### Amy

-I built all the frontend and some of the initial backend for the chat and message functionality, including chat filtering.
-Additionally, I designed and implemented the overall UI, created visualizations for the data analysis dashboard, and allowed users to select profile avatars.

-### Kyle

-I placed priority on laying the foundational aspects of the project which included the: folder structure, npm scripts, auto-deployment to Heroku, Express server and (most) routes, Redux slices and selectors, Mongo DB models, and the user login & account creation.
-After Duffy's preliminary research, I also implemented the primary chat and auto-training features, excluding the frontend rendering components done by Amy.
-Beyond these specific tasks, my contributions rippled throughout the entire project through refactoring, fixing bugs, and implementing various improvements.

-### Duffy

-I was responsible for spearheading the preliminary research and development phase of the Embeddings-based Search Model, enabling users to query GPT based on the provided training text.
-I also built the new user registration flow, allowing new users to select their school and courses.
-I later also implemented the frontend and backend chats/messages search feature.

-### Ritik

-I took responsibility to build out the UI for the Profile Modal allowing users to make changes to their personal information, their choice of school and courses, and passwords.
-I also implemented the functionality that allows the users to change their passwords, and UX features like the ability to copy the chat response to clipboard.

 ## References